boazsegev/iodine/README.md

 end
 ```

-In pure Ruby (without using C extensions or Java), it's possible to do the same by using `select`... and although `select` has some issues, it works well for lighter loads.
+In pure Ruby (without using C extensions or Java), it's possible to do the same by using `select`... and although `select` has some issues, it could work well for lighter loads.

 The server events are fairly fast and fragmented (longer code is fragmented across multiple events), so one thread is enough to run the server including it's static file service and everything...

 ...but single threaded mode should probably be avoided.

 It's very common that the application's code will run slower and require external resources (i.e., databases, a custom pub/sub service, etc').
-This slow code could "starve" the server, which is patiently waiting to run it's tasks on the same thread.
+This slow code could "starve" the server, which is patiently waiting to run it's short tasks on the same thread.

 The thread pool is there to help slow user code.